Mascot-International/integration-docs/docs/EDIFACT/ORDERS/Readme.md

-# Mascot EDIFACT ORDER Format – Documentation
+# Mascot EDIFACT ORDER – Documentation

 This document provides an overview of the **EDIFACT message structure** for Mascot orders.
 It includes details for **segment descriptions, data rules, and examples** for both standard B2B and Dropshipment (B2C) orders.